Vyral/corina-cisneros/_drafts/real-estate-update-during-the-pandemic.md

 **Cited below for your convenience are timestamps that will direct you to various points in the video.
 Feel free to watch the full message or use these timestamps to browse specific topics at your leisure:&nbsp;**

-0:00: Introduction to today’s topic
+<p style="LINE-HEIGHT:20px">0:00: Introduction to today’s topic

 1:15: A statement from Laurence Yun, the National Association of Realtors’ chief economist